 Once submitted online, the application will be sent to reviewers who will score the application.
 The scoring criteria are available to download separately from the Harry Smith Vacation Studentship grant page.
-The reviewer scores are collated and submitted to an Award Panel, formed of members of the Professional Development Committee.
+The reviewer scores are collated and submitted to an Award Panel, formed of members of the Professional Development Committee, which makes the final funding decision.